Every Hilbert space frame has a Naimark complement: Fusion Frames

 There are many ways to measure the distance between two subspaces of a Hilbert space.
 The most exact measure comes from the {\em principal angles}.
-Intuitively we find two unit norm vectors (one in each subspace) which are the closest and take the angle formed between them.
+Intuitively we find two unit norm vectors (one in each subspace) with the minimal angle formed between them.
 Then we consider the orthogonal complements of these vectors in their respective subspaces, and find the closest two unit norm vectors in these subspaces.
-We continue in this manner until one of the orthogonal complements is empty.
+We continue in this manner until one of the orthogonal complements is zero.
 The formal definition follows.
 For notation, if $W$ is a subspace of $\cH_M$, we write $S_{W} = \{f\in W:\norm{f}=1\}$.

 \begin{definition} Given two subspaces $W_1,W_2$ of $\cH_M$ with dim $W_1=d_1\le$ dim $W_2=d_2$, the {\em principal angles} $(\theta_1,\theta_2,\ldots \theta_{d_1})$ between the subspaces are defined as